Rotch–Jones–Duff House and Garden Museum

-The William Rotch Jr. House, now the Rotch–Jones–Duff House and Garden Museum, is a National Historic Landmark at 396 County Street in New Bedford, Massachusetts, in the United States.
+The Rotch–Jones–Duff House and Garden Museum, formerly the William Rotch Jr. House, is a National Historic Landmark at 396 County Street in New Bedford, Massachusetts, in the United States.
 The three families whose names are attached to it were all closely tied to the city's nineteenth-century dominance of the whaling industry.
 Because of this, the house is part of the New Bedford Whaling National Historical Park.

 Richard Upjohn built the house in the Greek Revival architectural style for William Rotch Jr. in 1834, on a New Bedford plot Rotch had inherited from his father.
 It was Upjohn's first house, near the beginning of a long career.
 Rotch also commissioned a garden in the rear, which later owners would significantly expand.
 The property remained private until 1981, when it was bought by local preservationists and reopened as a historic house museum.
 It was declared a National Historic Landmark and added to the National Register of Historic Places in 2005.
 Today the museum educates visitors not only about whaling but, through its gardens and associated programs for local schools, about the environment as well.